Sequoia (2014 film): Plot

-It isn’t until Riley and Ogden reach a blocked road that she reveals to him that she’s taken lethal drugs and is running out of time.
+It is not until Riley and Ogden reach a blocked road that she reveals to him that she’s taken lethal drugs and is running out of time.
 This frustrates them both.
 She steals his car and drives away leaving him behind, but Ogden, having memorized her phone number from earlier, calls and promises that he’ll stay with her until the end wherever she wants to go.
 Reunited, Riley teaches Ogden how to film her last moments but in doing so, they also film each other exploring and enjoying the park.
 During a brief rainstorm, they retreat to the car and Ogden plays the mandolin and sings an original song to her.

-Afterwards, Ogden films Riley from afar as she approaches the Sherman Tree (General Sherman (tree)), a tree believed to have healing powers.
+Afterwards, Ogden films Riley from afar as she approaches the Sherman Tree (General Sherman Tree), a tree believed to have healing powers.
 There, she meets Colin (Lou Diamond Phillips), a man with AIDS who prays to the tree, by telling it his disease, why he wants to live, for how many years, and what he promises to do if he gets his wish.
 Riley doesn't ask for a specific number of years but she does ask to live to help Ogden’s songwriting.
 Riley then collapses, but Ogden manages to drive her to the peak for her final moments.
 When Riley’s family arrives, they see Riley peacefully lying on Ogden’s lap.

 Riley’s parents watch her videos in a hospital waiting room.
 Riley wakes up and Van asks her to stick around until Van is at least 18.
 The film ends with all of Riley’s family bickering, but reunited.
 While her family bickers, Riley receives a call from Ogden who sings her new lyrics to his song from earlier.